Keith Andrews (footballer): Managerial career

 Following the end of his playing career, Andrews became assistant manager to Milton Keynes Dons head coach Karl Robinson, departing at the end of the 2015–16 season as the side were relegated.
 He later worked as assistant to Stephen Kenny for both the under-21 and senior Republic of Ireland national team until Kenny's departure in November 2023.
 He joined the backroom staff at Sheffield United in December 2023 under Chris Wilder, before leaving at the end of the season when he was appointed set piece coach at Brentford.

+Brentford

-Andrews was appointed as Brentford’s head coach on 27 June 2025, replacing long-serving manager Thomas Frank.
+On 27 June 2025, Andrews was appointed as Brentford's new head coach, replacing long-serving manager Thomas Frank.
+On 26 February 2026, with the club sitting in seventh and in contention for European football, he extended his contract until 2032.